DSC 7494 3

 A name that is synonymous with the aviation industry, from wartime to today, the de Havilland Aircraft Museum celebrates the company’s roots in Hertfordshire and how it shaped aircraft that are key to both civilian and wartime life.
 On a visit to the museum you will be able to tour around jet aircraft from WW2 to modern day civilian, with special experiences for those wanting a guide around aircraft cockpits and more.

-Watford Museum
+Watford Museum on Tour

 Mill Green Museum